david1983/starWarsAPI/README.md

 Pagination is at bottom left to the table displayed.

 To start the app:
-'npm start' in the root directory
+'npm install' and 'npm start' in the root directory

 Improvements:
 - Sorting values in columns (ascending/descending)